seaflow-uw/seaflow-website/content/authors/admin/_index.md

 - "Current Members"
 # - Visitors
 ---
-As a microbial ecologist, I study the mechanisms that shape the distribution of marine microbes across scales, from the microscopic level to entire ocean basins.
-My approach is quantitative and interdisciplinary, combining mathematical modeling and statistical analysis to understand these processes and build predictive models of how microbes may respond to future ocean conditions.
-To test these models, I conduct fieldwork and collect extensive data with our SeaFlow cytometer.
+As a phytoplankton ecologist, I study the mechanisms that shape the distribution of photosynthetic microbes across scales, from the microscopic level to entire ocean basins.
+These organisms are responsible for half of the photosynthesis on Earth, playing a critical role in the global carbon cycle and climate regulation.
+I use a quantitative and interdisciplinary approach, combining mathematical modeling and statistical analysis to understand these processes and predict how phytoplankton may respond to future ocean conditions, including climate-driven changes.
+To test these models, I conduct fieldwork and collect extensive data using our custom SeaFlow cytometer, which allows for high-frequency, in situ measurements of phytoplankton community composition.